The Changing Landscape of Communication in the Healthcare Industry

-What Are the Primary HIPAA-Related Risks When Using a Cell Phone in the Healthcare Industry?
+What Are the Security Risks Related to Cell Phones in the Healthcare Industry?

 Additional risks for using a mobile device connected to a healthcare system’s resources include: